 The Grad/Dropout Rate report shows the percent of public high school students who, after beginning ninth grade four, five or six years ago, graduated or dropped out of school.

-Because a high school diploma is important to a student’s success, four-year graduation rates are a school accountability measure adopted by the state and aligned with the National Governors Association (NGA) Graduation Counts Compact.
+Because a high school diploma is so important to a student’s success, four-year graduation rates are an important school accountability measure adopted by the state and aligned with the National Governors Association (NGA) Graduation Counts Compact.

-The Center for Educational Performance and Information (CEPI) tracks individual students from the time they enroll as first-time ninth-graders until they graduate or otherwise exit public education.
-This "cohort" method helps track students who remain in school for up to six years to earn a diploma.
-It also helps districts account for students who are retained in a grade and stay in school, who drop out of school and return later, and those who transfer into and out of a district or into and out of the public school system.
+The Center for Educational Performance and Information (CEPI) tracks individual students, from the time they enroll as first-time ninth-graders, until they graduate or otherwise leave public education.
+This "cohort" method helps track students who stay in school for up to six years to earn a diploma.
+It also helps districts account for students who are retained in a grade and stay in school, who drop out of school and return later, and those who transfer into and out of a district or the public school system.

-Students in the 2012-13 cohort were ninth-graders in the 2009-10 school year; their “on-time" expected graduation is four years later (2013).
-Students in this cohort who graduated in 2013 will be counted in the school’s four-year graduation rate; students who did not graduate in 2013 with their cohort group could be counted as dropouts or off-track but continuing.
+Here’s an example: students in the 2011-12 cohort were ninth graders in the 2008-09 school year.
+Their "on-time" expected graduation is four years later (2012).
+Students in this cohort, who graduated in 2012, will be counted in the school’s four-year graduation rate; students who did not graduate in 2012 with their cohort group could be counted as a dropout or off-track but continuing.
 The five- and six-year rates are calculated the same, counting those who graduated with a regular high school diploma within five years and six years, respectively.

-After choosing an entity (district, school or statewide), you can view the four-, five- and six- year rates for the school year of interest.
-You can also filter the data by gender or race/ethnicity, and by these categories: economically disadvantaged, English language learners, homeless, migrant, and students with disabilities.
+After choosing an entity (intermediate school district, district, school or statewide), you can view the four-, five- and six- year graduation rates for the school year you are interested in.
+You can also filter the data by gender or race/ethnicity and by these categories: economically disadvantaged, English language learners, homeless, migrant, and students with disabilities.

-Exploring the Grad/Dropout Rate report can answer questions such as:
+Exploring the Grad/Dropout Rate report can answer questions like:

-What percentage of students graduated from my local high school “on time” (in four years)?
+What percentage of students graduated from my local high school in four years?

 Select your high school under Edit Report/Find Location.
 Under Report Settings, choose the desired school year; Rate Year - 4-year; Report Category - All Students.
-Then click View Results.
-Placing your cursor over any of the bars on the graph or dots on the chart will show the graduation rate percentage in the graph (hover over the green section) and in the table below.
+Your report will show the graduation rate percentage in the graph (hover over the green section) and in the table below.

 Which high schools in my district are most successful in graduating students in four years?

 Select your district and All Schools in District under Edit Report/Find Location.
 Under Report Settings, choose the desired school year; Rate Year - 4-year; Report Category - All Students.
 When your report appears, select Entity Breakdown in the view bar at the top.
-Then sort your report from the highest to the lowest percentage by clicking on the blue arrows in column headers in a report, you can sort your data by ascending or descending order.
+Then sort your report from the highest to the lowest percentage by clicking on the Graduation Rate column.

 How can I see how my school's success compares to another school in my town?

-Select your high school under Edit Report/Find Location, and then click the Add Comparison button.
-Enter the neighboring school under Find Location, and then the report settings you wish to compare.
-Then click View Results.
-When your report appears, you will see a side-by-side comparison of the two schools.
+Select your high school under Edit Report/Find Location, and then select Keyword Search under the Add Comparison Location dropdown.
+Enter the neighboring school under Find Comparison Location, and then the report settings you wish to compare.

-I would like to be able to examine the complete data for all the schools in the state.
+I'd like to examine the complete data for all the schools in the state.
 How can I get that report?